Source says Boeing engineers have seen a part number in photos of the component

-To experts, it looks a lot like a flaperon, part of an aircraft's wing that helps control its speed and banking angle.
+To experts, it looks a lot like a flaperon, part of an aircraft’s wing that helps control its roll and speed.

 Boeing investigators said they are confident the debris is from a 777 aircraft, according to a source close to the investigation.

 The source said Boeing investigators are basing their view on photos that have been analyzed and a stenciled number that corresponds to a 777 component.

 Another source told CNN that Boeing engineers have seen a part number – 10-60754-1133 – in photos of the component.
 A Boeing parts supplier confirmed the number was on a seal associated with the Boeing 777, the source said.